Orchid Beginner Basics

 4 elements to a healthy reblooming orchid:

-4. for phals: lower night temps in the late summer, early fall.
+1. fresh potting mix (less than 2 years old) 2. correct amount of light 3. watering and fertilizer (bloom food and grow food) 4. for phals: lower night temps in the late summer, early fall. |

-Dry roots
+Dry roots watered roots Crown |

 Watering and Fertilizer:

-orchid in sphagnum moss only.
-The moss is packed so tightly that it will smother the roots.
+Potting mix clear pot with holes orchid in sphagnum moss only.
+The moss is packed so tightly that it will smother the roots. top view of sphagnum moss bark chips potting mix.
+A better option when buying an orchid. |

 Potting: